 New Bremen is a very small village located in the state of Ohio.
-With a population of 2,969 people and just one neighborhood, New Bremen is the 385th largest community in Ohio.
-New Bremen has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 2,978 people and just one neighborhood, New Bremen is the 385th largest community in Ohio.
+Much of the housing stock in New Bremen was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, New Bremen is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, New Bremen isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Bremen are a mix of both white- and blue-collar jobs.
 Overall, New Bremen is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in New Bremen who work in business and financial occupations (12.03%), management occupations (9.59%), and office and administrative support (9.02%).

 Also of interest is that New Bremen has more people living here who work in computers and math than 95% of the places in the US.